Mario Sanz-Guerrero

 📚 Research Interests

 I’m continually impressed by how large language models, trained on the seemingly “simple” task of next‑word prediction, exhibit surprising emergent capabilities far beyond their original design.
+Yet this power raises pressing questions about trustworthiness – can we actually trust what these models say, and can we trace why they say it?

 -